 Travelling on a plane with a bike

 If you have made the decision to take your own bike the next consideration is what different airlines allow in terms of luggage and bikes.
-We have compiled a list of over 60 airlines and their rules for flying with a bike.
-Click here for the metric version and here for the imperial version.
-This is current as of Jan 2021, so before you book double-check with the airline that nothing has changed.
-The table provides a link to the airline page relating to bikes as luggage and we advise that you double-check that as well or speak to the airline.
-Airlines do change allowances.
-As an example, we have noticed the airline we have used numerous times has reduced the allowable luggage allowed for some of the cheaper fares.
-We will update this page periodically throughout the year and ensure it remains as up to date as possible.
+We have compiled a list of over 120 airlines and their fees and policies for flying with a bike.
+The table is updated a few times each year and we also provide a link to the airline page relating to bikes as luggage and we advise that you double-check that as well or speak to the airline.

 Be aware e-bikes are either banned altogether or can only travel with their batteries removed on a plane.
 This is due to the size of the battery and the potential for these to catch fire on board an aircraft.